yaseen157/carpy/docs/README.md

 >
 > If you have cloned this project and are making an editable install of the contained library, the iPython backend of
 > Jupyter notebooks may not be able to locate CARPy.
 If this is the case, have a go at running the `ipynb_wizard.py`
+> file that can be found in this folder.
+So long as it can find where CARPy is located, it configures the iPython kernel
-> file.
-It configures the iPython kernel to effectively run the following code at the start of each notebook - and of
+> to effectively run the following code at the start of each notebook - and of course, you are welcome to ignore the
-> course, you are welcome to ignore the wizard and use this template yourself:
+> wizard and use this template yourself:
 > ```python
 > import sys
 >